willmorrison1/daRt/README.md

 ### SimulationData

-The "SimulationData" object contains all data for the given "SimulationFilter".
-Do the following to extract DART output data using the 'getData' method
+The “SimulationData” object contains all data for the given “SimulationFilter”.
+Do the following to extract DART output data using the ‘getData’ method

 ``` r
 simData <- daRt::getData(x = simulationDir, sF = sF)